containers/podman/docs/source/markdown/podman-volume-import.1.md

 ## DESCRIPTION

 **podman volume import** imports the contents of a tarball into the podman volume's mount point.
-The contents of the volume will be merged with the content of the tarball with the latter taking precedence.
+The contents of the volume is merged with the content of the tarball with the latter taking precedence.
 **podman volume import** can consume piped input when using `-` as source path.

-The given volume must already exist and will not be created by podman volume import.
+The given volume must already exist and is not created by podman volume import.

 Note: Following command is not supported by podman-remote.